1. Automation#

 Remember to change {{acme-directory-url}}, {{Hostname}} and {{Cert-path}} where you want your certificates to be stored, to match your configuration.
 To locate the acme-directory-url, see.

-Step 2 - Configure script [Optional]
+Configure script

 If you are using a certificate from one of the certificate issuers instead of a self-signed certificate, you can use the script.

-Download and use this PowerShell script as a starting point for your configuration adfs.ps1
+Download and use this PowerShell script, as a starting point for your configuration adfs.ps1

 12. Automation of certificate renewal on Palo Alto firewall using Certbot

-Step 1 - Setup and installation
+Setup and installation

 Requirements: